Evnia Charitable Trust (Severn Trent Trust Fund)

 Service Type Specificity

-The trust's documented organizational funding focuses on money advice and debt counseling services.
-Organizations providing these services appear to be the primary beneficiaries.
+The trust's documented organisational funding focuses on money advice and debt counselling services.
+Organisations providing these services appear to be the primary beneficiaries.
 The trust states “each year a limited amount of money is allocated to supporting money advice and debt counselling services.”

 Relationship-Based Approach

-The trust emphasizes working “in partnership with other organizations.”
+The trust emphasises working “in partnership with other organisations.”
 This suggests building a relationship with the trust is more important than crafting a perfect written application.

 Connection to Water Poverty

 While the trust has broadened its remit, its origins in supporting people unable to pay water bills remain relevant.
-Organizations that help people manage utility costs, including water charges, may be particularly aligned.
+Organisations that help people manage utility costs, including water charges, may be particularly aligned.

 - Community Advice and Law Service (Leicester)